SeeKraken1/iot-ddos-protection/readme.md

 3. Train a lightweight neural network suitable for resource-constrained environments
 4. Optimize the model for low-power deployments (TensorFlow Lite)
 5. Deploy the model via a containerized API for integration into existing security infrastructure
+6. Provide a user-friendly dashboard for visualization and monitoring

 ## Repository Structure